icecube/icetray-public/dataio/resources/docs/serialization.rst

 but you want the new code to be able to read old data files.
 You do this by simply adding the macro I3_CLASS_VERSION to your class.
-By default the version of all classes is 0, so the first modifcation will be version 1.
+By default the version of all classes is 0, so the first modification will be version 1.

 For example, you added "double new_var\_" to your class I3MyClass.
 You would add the following lines to your class::